FAQs on Age Verification

 Detailed instructions are available in the CLTS Resource Centre or the Client Support Representatives can provide instructions over the phone.
 1.877.909.2333

 - Check animals’ Birth Dates prior to purchasing.
 Any Canadian Livestock Tracking System (CLTS) users can see Birth Dates by RFID tag number.

 - Demand to see the birth certificate prior to purchasing.
 Any potential errors could be addressed with the seller at that time.

-It can only be done by herd of origin of the account where the tag was issued to, not by any subsequent custodian of the animal.
+It can only be done by the herd of origin account holder where the tag was issued to, not by any subsequent custodian of the animal.